 It’s time for a full-on golf day.
-Kick things off with an early round at Blackthorn Golf Club, which every year hosts a Symetra Tour Event for rising stars seeking to make a jump to the LPGA Tour.
+Kick things off with an early round at Blackthorn Golf Club, which every year hosts a Symetra Tour event for rising stars seeking to make the LPGA Tour.
 Wide but undulating fairways make for a challenging yet approachable setup.
 Although no longer city owned, Golf Week Magazine in 2013 rated Blackthorn the top municipal course in Indiana.

 RELATED CONTENT: A Guide to Golf in The Bend

 Something of a hidden gem, residents on South Bend’s west side know all about Bob’s 19th Hole.
 Order the Philly cheesesteak over rice and the server might just think you’re a regular.

 They don’t call Elbel Park “nature’s golf course” for nothing.
 Elbel is tucked away in a pristine natural area, dotted with wetlands and Mud Lake as its centerpiece.
 You’re just as likely to spot deer or sandhill cranes as you are to make a great shot (we hope there are many of both).
 It’s particularly beautiful at sunset.

 Dinner at LaSalle Kitchen + Tavern

 Head to downtown South Bend for dinner at LaSalle Kitchen + Tavern, where you can order a Wagyu burger and wash it down with a pint from one of the best beer menus around.
 The cocktails are pretty solid too if you’re headed that direction.

 You’re already downtown, so stretch the legs and walk to one of our favorite local breweries.
 Brew Werks cultivates a community vibe to go along with a rotating tap list of beers brewed in house.
 If you’re looking for something a little different, wander over to The Exchange Whiskey Bar or the Hideaway at The LaSalle for a cocktail-forward experience.